GlobalWebIndex/platform-go-challenge/ARCHITECTURE.md

 The same way of corporation we will follow for the current project.
 We will have an interface for the users and assets to ask for these methods.
-AddUser
+* AddUser
-LoginUser
+* LoginUser
-AddAsset
+* AddAsset
-DeleteAsset
+* DeleteAsset
-UpdateAsset
+* UpdateAsset
-ListAssets
+* ListAssets
-FavourAnAsset
+* FavourAnAsset

-For simplicity, anyone will add a user.
+For simplicity, anyone will be able to add a user.
+But only admin users can add/update/delete assets.